 If you’re not comfortable designing in a vector format, you can convert another file type to a vector.
 Just make sure the original design is large and clear to retain as much quality as possible.

 Creating a completely new logo design?
 Use hand-drawn drafts in pen or pencil to work out your design.
 Try not to worry too much about your art skills.
 The goal is to be less restrictive with your initial ideas.
 Doodling is like setting your brain free to release all your creative power on paper.
 If you start with a beginner design software, you’re more likely to limit yourself to available shapes and symbols.

-Again, the web is a great place to find examples of logo sketches.
 Don’t throw out your failed sketches.
 Put several doodles on the same page to compare the changes.
 Why not test out a few hand-drawn fonts as well?
 Watch the logo process evolve to hone in on what works and what doesn’t.
 Then, you can try out new combos pairing the features you like.

 6. Build upon simple shapes

 Think like the pros, and let shapes be your guide.
 Designers use basic shapes to perfect the form of a logo and create more complex shapes.
 This technique is an easy way to preserve symmetry and proportion and avoid misshapen lines.
 Consider these smart ways to build from shapes: